androxim/minddrawplay/README.md

 for image filtering or changes in a graphical flow and in a simple puzzle gathering and identical pictures recognition games.

+Application allows user to control many different parameters, for example, in case of music – duration of tones, number of tones in a moment and their distribution (how often which tones play), in case of drawing – different color modes of brush and amplitude of brain signals as a brush, in case of graphical space flow – how many pictures in a puzzle will change and how fast.
+Moreover, you can observe in real time dynamics of your brain waves on plots, your attention/meditation level (estimated by build-in algorithms in EEG device) changes and how actions in application or your mental activity states influence brain waves.
+Therefore, essentially, MindDrawPlay is form of an interactive art, neurofeedback application and a tool for exploring brain activity patterns.

 There are two windows in the application, on the top of both there is a plot with real-time brain signal from EEG device.
 1st window is “MindPlay”, allowing translation of brain waves to music by playing samples of tones from 2 tank drums and 1 hang drum with any background image (.jpg).